 - If your checked baggage is opened for a physical search, a “Notification of Checked Baggage Inspection” card will be placed inside to advise you of the search.

 - If an item is removed from your checked baggage, the item will be given to your airline and you are to contact them for more information.

 - Any checked baggage that requires a search but cannot be opened, will not clear security and will be returned to the airline.

 - CATSA assumes no liability for damage to personal property resulting from this necessary security measure.
 We appreciate your understanding and cooperation.

 Tips for buying locks

-*CATSA does not recommend or endorse any lock manufacturer or provider, nor any specific travel lock.
+- Before buying the locks, ask your retailer and read the packaging to confirm they can be opened by airport security agencies.*CATSA does not recommend or endorse any lock manufacturer or provider, nor any specific travel lock.
 There may be other lock brands in addition to those noted above.
-CATSA does not represent or warrant that travel locks are effective, can be opened by CATSA or that the search can be completed.
+CATSA does not represent or warrant that travel locks are effective, can be opened by CATSA, or that the search can be completed.